 Boldness, extravagance, luxury, and class are the usual timeless terms that people use when referring to Rolex watches.
 It’s no wonder the watch is worn by various high-profile individuals from around the world.
 Some of those names include John F. Kennedy, Elvis Presley, Paul Newman, and more.
 Considering the steep price tags for these watches, it makes sense why big earners like those are meant to own such a timepiece.

 However, many of us have often wondered why there are expensive Rolex in the first place.
 Is that high price tag justified or is it just for show?
 Rest assured, there are justifiable reasons and we’ve covered them all here in this article.

 Reasons Why Are Rolex Watches Are So Expensive

 1: Designing Rolex Watches Cost A Lot

-The Rolex brand has its very own research and development department, and several at that.
+The Rolex brand has its very own research and development department.
 What’s more, is that these departments are highly professional and utilize the latest ground-breaking tools and equipment.
 Not only that, but they always come up with new manufacturing methods and techniques to stay ahead of the competition.
-Plus, Rolex for first using highly experienced and trained scientists in their labs.
-This is so that they can research lubricants and oils for their machines.
+Plus, Rolex only hires highly experienced and trained scientists in their labs.
+This is so that they can maximize research on various lubricants and oils for their machines.